michellab/AMMo/examples/scripts.md

   --clean              Remove unneeded process files
 ```

 It needs to be given a directory containing a `snapshots` folder, where the seed coordinate files are named `snapshot_[seed_idx].rst7`.
-When tunning the MD simulation, it will create a directory called `snapshot_[seed_idx]` and run MD there.
+When running the MD simulation, it will create a directory called `snapshot_[seed_idx]` and run MD there.
 For example:

 ```bash
 $ python seeded_md.py --folder seeded_md_folder --snapshot 45 --duration 100 --report 5000 --clean